 With the first paycheck issued to an eligible employee, and annually with a paycheck issued within 30 days of July 1, every employer shall provide a notice advising the eligible employee of their right to paid time off under this Ordinance.

-Employers may choose a reasonable system for providing this notification, including, but not limited to, listing available paid time off on each pay stub or by utilizing an online system where the eligible employees can access their own Paid Leave and Paid Sick Leave information.
+Employers may choose a reasonable system for providing this notice, including, but not limited to, listing available paid time off on each pay stub or by using an online system where the eligible employees can access their own Paid Leave and Paid Sick Leave information.

-We expect the Chicago Business Affairs and Consumer Protection will be providing additional guidance along with the notice in the coming weeks.
-Paylocity will have the accrual requirements set up with our system prior to December 31, 2023.
+We expect the Chicago Business Affairs and Consumer Protection Department to provide additional guidance, along with the mentioned notice, in the coming months.
+Paylocity will have the accrual requirements set up with our system prior to July 1, 2024.

 Please work with your Account Manager if you have questions about how to add a time off type or approve time off.